-MND New Zealand Support Team provides free, personalised support and advocacy for almost every person with motor neurone disease in New Zealand, from Stewart Island to Northland.
-They work together with people living with MND, and their families, to enable them to have the best quality of life possible.
+They work together with people living with MND, their whanau/families and carers, to enable them to have the best quality of life possible.

-If you are not sure which support team advisor to contact, or have a general MND support question, please contact Toni Foster.
+If you are not sure which support advisor to contact, or have a general MND support question, please contact Jo Kelly (Support Service Manager).

 My history with MND is that my father passed away as a result of MND in 1999.
 I’m keen to give something back to my community and I feel MND is a good fit.